cronsh/cronsh.github.io/MQTT_lockdown_warning_system.md

  This setup can be used to create a simple auidible/visual warning or notification system.
 By using MQTT protocol it makes configuration simple and is ideal for mass triggering of multiple devices.

 ### Typical use cases:
-This can be used for a variety of mass warning / notification systems you only need to use your imagination.
-Depending on your operational requirments it could ideally suited to a lockdown system.
+This can be used for a variety of mass warning / notification use cases you only need to use your imagination.
+Depending on your operational requirements it could ideally suited to a lockdown system.

 ### Required Components
-- Trigger device.
-This can be anything from a simple panic button, to keypad,
+- Trigger device: This can be anything from a simple panic button, keypad, intruder panel, or can can trigger a NO / NC output to change state.
+- MQTT publisher (used in conjection with trigger device) - If the trigger device supports MQTT no additional equipment required.
+However, in my example i am using a simple panic button connected to the Axis A9210 network IO (which has MQTT support)
+- Output device: Any Axis speaker, Axis audio bridge/amp, Axis D4100 strobe siren, or any other output device that supports MQTT.
-- MQTT Broker e.g. Mosquitto / NodeRED
+- MQTT Broker e.g. Mosquitto, NodeRED, HiveMQ etc.

 ### Things to consider
 - Make sure all the prerequisites for AOA are met for accurate counting of objects.